lavary/laravel-menu/README.md

 ?>
 ```

-Laravel Menu does this for you automatically according to the current **URI** the time you reigster the item.
+Laravel Menu does this for you automatically according to the current **URI** the time you register the item.

 You can also choose the element to be activated (item or the link) in `options.php` which resides in package's config directory: